Vantiv/litle-sdk-for-ruby/SETUP.md

-Setting up and Configuring the Litle SDK
+Setting up and Configuring the Vantiv eCommerce SDK
 =========================================

 Running the built in configuration file generator